 Are you ready to run for office?
 Take a political campaign training to find out.

-There are lots of decisions you need to make before you start a run for public office and a political campaign training can help provide clarity for first time candidates.
-In our opinion, attending a political candidate and campaign training is a must if you are thinking of running.
-Whether it is how to decide the best opportunity or how to create a contrast between you and your opponent, most folks need help to make smart choices early in their political careers and political campaign trainings can help you make these choices.
-Luckily, many groups provide these trainings in-person, virtually, and some are even free!
-But you might be thinking, “Why do I need to go through training?
+Attending a political candidate and campaign training program is a must if you are thinking of running.
+Most folks need help to make smart choices early in their political careers, and political campaign training can help you make these choices.
+Whether it is deciding the best office to run for or how to create a contrast between you and your opponent - these trainings give you the skills and frame work you need to make good early campaign decisions.
+Many groups provide these trainings in-person, and virtually, and some are even free!
+But you might be thinking, “Why do I need to go through a training program?
 I watched every single season of The West Wing.”
-Read on to learn some of the reasons why going through a training is a must for candidates who are starting out on their journey.
+Read on to learn some of the reasons why going through a political campaign training program is a must for candidates who are starting on their journey.

 Running for office is not for the faint of heart.

 Going through a training and developing a clear understanding of what you’re getting into as a candidate will only help set you up for a successful run.
 Having a clear picture of the commitment, energy, and time it will take to run for public office will allow you to make a more informed decision before jumping into a race you may not be ready for.
-This will ensure that when you start asking friends, family, and strangers to volunteer, give you money, or vote for you, it is for a race you can win.
+This will ensure that when you ask friends, family, and strangers to volunteer, give you money, or vote for you, it is for a race you can win.

 What you might learn at a political campaign training: